Nineteenth Air Force: 1962 Cuban Missile Crisis

 In mid-October 1962, the Nineteenth moved from its home base, Seymour Johnson AFB, North Carolina, to Homestead AFB, Florida.
 Once at Homestead, the Nineteenth spearheaded the deployment of TAC units at the beginning of the Cuban Missile Crisis.
-The Nineteenth’s commander headed the main air operations center, the Air Force Atlantic Advanced Operational Nucleus (AFLANT ADVON), which activated shortly after President Kennedy’s speech declaring a quarantine of Soviet missile shipments into Cuba.
+The Nineteenth's commander headed the main air operations center, the Air Force Atlantic Advanced Operational Nucleus (AFLANT ADVON), which activated shortly after President Kennedy's speech declaring a quarantine of Soviet missile shipments into Cuba.
 Augmented by airmen and officers from other TAC air forces, AFLANT ADVON soon controlled nearly 1,000 aircraft and 7,000 men and women.
 The Nineteenth returned to North Carolina in December 1962 when the crisis ended.

 Other missions

 In September 1962, when racial tension over the integration of the state university in Oxford, Mississippi, caused the federal government to send in troops, personnel of the Nineteenth coordinated airlift activities.

 In 1963 Nineteenth Air Force conducted two show-the-flag exercises.
 The first went to Saudi Arabia in early May.
 There, the Nineteenth helped to train Saudi pilots and supervised a tactical demonstration at Jidda International Airport for 30,000 spectators that included Crown Prince Faisal, the Prime Minister, the Saudi Foreign Minister, and other royalty and officials.

 The second went to India in October.
 There, in Exercise Shiksha (Sanskrit for training), the Nineteenth, in cooperation with the British and Australian Royal Air Forces, helped to improve Indian Air Force air defense capabilities and provide other tactical training.
 This effort was partially in response to the earlier division-sized Sino-Indian conflict.
 Throughout its existence, the Nineteenth also participated in numerous joint exercises within the United States as well as in practice alerts.

-For practical purposes, the Vietnam War ended the work of the Nineteenth Air Force, as that conflict absorbed a large proportion of the USAF’s assets not directly dedicated to the nuclear deterrent and consequently lessened the nation’s ability to intervene in other crisis areas.
+For practical purposes, the Vietnam War ended the work of the Nineteenth Air Force, as that conflict absorbed a large proportion of the USAF's assets not directly dedicated to the nuclear deterrent and consequently lessened the nation's ability to intervene in other crisis areas.
 At the beginning of the Vietnam War, a CASF deployed in response to the Tonkin Gulf incidents, and in 1968 the last CASF deployment came in support of American forces in the Republic of Korea during the USS Pueblo incident.

-Legacy
+Nineteenth Air Force was inactivated in July 1973, as part of the economies enacted after the end of the Vietnam War.

-The Nineteenth Air Force was inactivated in July 1973, as part of the economies enacted after the end of the Vietnam War.
-On 4 August 1998, the Chief of Staff of the United States Air Force (CSAF), General Michael E. Ryan, and the Acting Secretary of the Air Force (SECAF), F. Whitten Peters, announced their plans to implement a major change in the structure of the Air Force.
-They proposed to divide the USAF’s combat strength and the elements directly supporting it into ten Air Expeditionary Forces (AEFs).
+On 4 August 1998, the Chief of Staff of the Air Force, General Michael E. Ryan, and the Acting Secretary of the Air Force, F. Whitten Peters, announced a major change in the structure of the Air Force.
+They proposed to divide the USAF's combat strength and the elements directly supporting it into ten Air Expeditionary Forces (AEFs).
 The concept was described by military historian Richard G. Davis as "a major step in recasting the operations, outlook, and culture of the USAF."